barackd222/barackd222.github.io/handsonlabs.md

 - [Deploy API application to the Application Container Cloud Service](./assets/handsonlabs/medrecapisonaccs.md)

-#### Try out the Responsive Web App connecting to the Medrec APIs
+#### Try out the Responsive Web App leveraging material design constructs that connects to the Medrec APIs

-Following the micro services architecture pattern, we have decoupled the Web application from the server side API's.
-In this lab we have provided a sample responsive web application developed using a progressive web framework.
+Following the micro services architecture pattern, we have decoupled the Hybrid Web application from the server side API's.
+In this lab we have provided a sample responsive mbile first web application developed using a progressive web framework and implement material design principles.
 The app invokes and performs CRUD operations on the Medrec APIs available.

 - [Run and test the web app on your local machine](./assets/handsonlabs/medrecui.md)